 - a.
-Description Governor Northam has proposed \$2.7 million in the Proposed FY2021 and FY2022 Virginia State Budget to fund a Public Defenders Office in PWC.
-The new office would consist of 24 attorneys and 11 administrative staff, with salary and benefits costs funded by the state.
-This provision in the proposed budget is sufficient to provide a 15% local salary supplement of \$350,000. - b.
-Service Level Impacts There are no service level impacts at this time.
+Description The Commonwealth's approved budget includes \$2.7 million to fund a Public Defenders Office in PWC.
+The new office will consist of 24 attorneys and 11 administrative staff, with base salary and benefits costs funded by the state.
+This provision in the budget is sufficient to provide a 15% local salary supplement of \$350,000 to recruit and retain staff consistent with surrounding Northern Virginia jurisdictions. - b.
+Service Level Impacts There are no service level impacts.